wvengen/shopscraper-api/README.md

 --------------------

 An example command-line application can be found in cli.rb.
-It expects username, password and an optional orderid as parameters.
+It expects username, password and an optional orderid as arguments.

 ```
 $ ./cli.rb me@example.com s3rect